kmoir/stuffthatmatters/doc.md

 South Carolina has reduced the mandatory minimums for some drug possession crimes,  allowing offenders to perform community service, pay fees or fines or consent to electronic monitoring.
 The result is that the recidivism rate in the state has gone down, and they have closed prisons.<sup>[2](#myfootnote2)</sup>

 Looking at a large scale system, we should always step back and ask "What are we optimizing this system for?"
-In the case of mass incarceration and the prison industrial complex, we are optimizing to shut disproportionately large numbers of people of colour behind bars, with few rights or supports to allow them to succeed after release, all while large corporations profit from cheap labour and increasing numbers of private prisons.
+In the case of mass incarceration and the prison industrial complex, we are optimizing for the profit of private prisons.
+Disproportionately large numbers of people of colour are put behind bars, with few rights or supports to allow them to succeed after release, all due to racism.
+The result is destroyed lives, impoverished communities, and huge incarceration costs paid by the public.

 ## Footnotes